Child, Adolescent and Family Programs

 Child, Adolescent and Family Services include:

 Healthy emotional well-being is essential to children and important to their family, social and academic success.
 Our specialists are skilled and experienced at working with children as early as pre-school age through adolescence and their families.
-We provide therapy for:
+Therapy services provided include:

 Individual - Our initial goal of therapy starts with building trust with each child and teen so that we can communicate in a safe setting and form a healing partnership.
 Through this partnership, we create a relationship where it is acceptable to listen, share, challenge emotions and experience difficult emotions and to attempt new, healthier ways of living.